 - avenues for appeal.

-Providers should ensure that their practices for restrictions of service are consistent with those of other Providers in similar situations by seeking review of their procedures by the IST IT Policy Services group.
+Providers should ensure that their practices for restrictions of service are consistent with those of other Providers in similar situations by seeking review of their procedures by the Berkeley IT IT Policy Services group.

 3) More Serious Actions: